get-sltr/3musketeers/PERPLEXITY-PITCH.md

 **Together, we can create the first AI-powered social platform that revolutionizes how people connect, communicate, and build relationships.**

-**"Blaze AI powered by Perplexity" - The future of social connection starts here.**
+**"EROS AI powered by Perplexity" - The future of social connection starts here.**

 ---